R. Sreelekha

-R. Sreelekha (born 25 December 1960) is a former police officer in the Indian Police Service and BJP politician who was the first Lady Officer of the IPS from Kerala, India.
+R. Sreelekha (born 25 December 1960) is an Indian politician and retired police officer in the Indian Police Service (IPS), who was the first woman IPS officer as well as the first woman Director General of Police (DGP) from Kerala.
+She retired from service as the Director General of Fire and Rescue Services, Civil Defence, and Home Guards.
+She is the current councillor for the Sasthamangalam ward of the Thiruvananthapuram Corporation.

 Sreelekha is also an author and now running a successful YouTube channel- “Sasneham Sreelekha” (With Love, Sreelekha) to share her experiences as a police officer.
 She has also served as managing director for public sector organisations in Kerala.
 During her tenure in the CBI, she earned the nickname of 'Raid Sreelekha'.

 Early life and family

-Sreelekha was born on the Christmas day of 1960, as one of the daughters of Prof. N. Velayudhan Nair and B. Radhamma.
-Sreelekha's father Prof. N. Velayudhan Nair had fought the Second World War as a soldier in the Indian Army, on the side of the Allied Forces.
-Sreelekha is married to Dr. Sethunath, Prof. Paediatric Surgery, Medical College Hospital, Thiruvananthapuram and has one son, Gokul.
+Sreelekha was born on December 25, 1960 at Thiruvananthapuram, Kerala, as the daughter of Prof. N. Velayudhan Nair and B. Radhamma.
+Her father had fought in the World War II as a soldier in the Indian Army for the Allied Forces.

+Sreelekha is married to Sethunath, a professor of pediatric surgery at Medical College Hospital, Thiruvananthapuram.
+The couple has a son, Gokul.

 Education

-Sreelekha completed her schooling from Government Higher Secondary School for Girls, Cotton Hill in Thiruvananthapuram where she was involved in various activities like music, drama, NCC and NSS.
+Sreelekha completed her schooling from Government Higher Secondary School for Girls, Cotton Hill in Thiruvananthapuram.

 She then went on to complete her bachelor's degree in English Literature at the Government College for Women, Thiruvananthapuram.
 She then did her master's at the Institute of English in the University of Kerala.
 In 2005, while in service, she obtained an MBA in Human Resource Management from IGNOU.

-She was awarded the prestigious Chevening Fellowship by the Government of the United Kingdom and she undertook the fellowship studies in King's College, London, Sciences Po Paris, Edinburgh University, United Nations offices in Geneva and Oxford from September to December 2015.
+She was awarded the Chevening Fellowship by the Government of the United Kingdom and she undertook the fellowship studies in King's College London, Sciences Po Paris, University of Edinburgh, United Nations offices in Geneva and Oxford from September to December 2015.

 She also attended the Mid-Career Training Program at the London Business School and Metropolitan Police (Scotland Yard) in 2013.